Cloud VoIP Phone Service

 Voice over Internet Protocol (VoIP) is the way to go for businesses

 What if the internet in your area stops working?
 This is a common apprehension among business owners and managers who are considering switching to VoIP.
-They think that if the internet stops working, there is no way to make a call.
-Let's not even get started on traditional phones, which use cables and other hardware that can be compromised by a fire or destroyed by an earthquake.
+They think that if the internet connection stops working, there is no way to make a voice call.
+Let's not even get started on traditional phones, which use cables and other hardware that can be compromised by fire or destroyed by an earthquake.

 When disaster strikes or power goes out, your employees will have a hard time communicating with each other and customers won't be able to reach them.
 If you fail to recover quickly, you'll suffer a huge loss in terms of production and customer confidence and deal with regulatory fines.

 Healthcare facilities, for example, need to abide by the provisions included in the Health Insurance Portability and Accountability Act (HIPAA).
 Otherwise, they could lose a huge amount of money on sanctions and penalties.

 This is not a problem with a hosted VoIP phone system, which sits at a protected data center.
 It is monitored around the clock.
 So if something happens in your place of business, incoming calls will be forwarded to another location.

 VoIP’s advanced call-forwarding functionality gives you the capacity to choose where and how your voice calls are forwarded so you don’t have to lose productivity in case of a disaster or a power outage.
 So even if it’s impossible to answer your office desk phone, you still have a secondary phone service like your laptop or smartphone you can use to communicate with collaborators and customers.